cuijiyao01/docker-k8s-training/kubernetes/exercise_07_statefulset.md

 ## Step 1: Build a StatefulSet
 Now that you have the service, you meet the prerequisite to create a StatefulSet.

 Next, describe your desired state in a yaml file.
 Use the snippets below to create a valid yaml file for a StatefulSet resource.
 Also fill in the blanks (marked with `???`) with values.
+Note that during the run of the `initContainer` the current host name will be written into the `index.html` file every time the pod is started.

 If you are looking for more info, check the official [api reference](https://kubernetes.io/docs/reference/) for StatefulSets.

 ```